 The use of social media channels is fine for entertainment and casual communications, but Millennials associate the use of email with formal and business-like communications that may require forwarding, threading, archiving, etc.

 When it comes to using popular email programs such as Outlook and Gmail, Millennials associate them with their respective office apps that allow them to create documents and be productive.

 What about social media?

-Business owners and brand managers whose target audiences include members of the Millennial Generation tend to put too much attention to social media marketing and not enough to email campaigns.
+Business owners and brand managers whose target audiences include contacts of the Millennial Generation tend to put too much attention to social media marketing and not enough to email campaigns.

 In recent months, branding and advertising experts have warned that social media marketing is reaching the hangover stage.

 The typical levels of return on investment (ROI) with regard to social media marketing are starting to diminish after years of bombarding the Millennial Generation with updates and clever engagement campaigns.